← All varieties

 Tree

-Flowers: Blossoms open late.
-Flowers 1½ in. across, in dense clusters of about 8 buds; pedicels ¾ in. long, slender, pubescent, light green (Hedrick).
+Flower-buds short, conical, free; blossoms open late; flowers 1½ in. across, in dense clusters, about 8 buds in a cluster; pedicels ¾ in. long, slender, pubescent, light green (Hedrick).

 Fruit

-Skin: The Herefordshire Pomona: lemon yellow with a greenish tinge, considerably covered with speckles and patches of pale brown russet, particularly so round the eye and the stalk.
-Downing: greenish yellow, becoming fine yellow at maturity, often lightly shaded with crimson and fawn in the sun, with slight nettings and patches of russet, and thickly sprinkled with russet dots.
-Hedrick: tough and granular, smooth except for the russet markings, dull in finish; color clear yellow, often with a very faint russet-red blush on the exposed cheek, the surface heavily covered with large patches and nettings of attractive russet; dots many, very small, dark brown, obscure.
-On the sun-blush: Downing describes it as often present and noticeably shaded with crimson and fawn, while Hedrick characterizes it as only very faint.
+Skin is lemon or greenish yellow, ripening to clear or bright yellow at maturity, often with a blush in the sun and extensively marked with russet.
+Herefordshire Pomona: "lemon yellow, with a greenish tinge, considerably covered with speckles and patches of pale brown russet, and particularly so round the eye and the stalk."
+Downing: "greenish yellow, becoming fine yellow at maturity, often lightly shaded with crimson and fawn in the sun, slight nettings and patches of russet, and thickly sprinkled with russet dots."
+Thomas: "greenish-yellow, becoming fine yellow at maturity, often with a faint crimson blush, slightly russeted, thickly dotted."
+Budd & Hansen: "greenish yellow, and bright yellow when fully mature; in interior climates it has a fine blush in the sun."
+Bunyard: "slightly rough.
+Colour, pale yellow, with very fine russet over most of fruit and occasional red flush."
+Hedrick: "tough and granular, smooth except for the russet markings, dull; color clear yellow, often with a very faint russet-red blush on the exposed cheek, the surface heavily covered with large patches and nettings of attractive russet; dots many, very small, dark brown, obscure."

-Flesh and flavor: Herefordshire Pomona: yellowish white, very tender, buttery and melting, very juicy, rich, sweet, and delicately perfumed, with a sort of cinnamon flavour.
-Downing: white, fine, melting, a little buttery, juicy, sweet, rich, slightly aromatic; quality very good or best.
-Hedrick: tinged strongly with yellow, fine-grained near the outside but granular toward the core, melting, tender, buttery, very juicy, sweet and vinous, aromatic; quality very good to best.
-The three sources describe flesh color differently — white (Downing), yellowish white (Herefordshire), and strongly yellow-tinged (Hedrick).
-All three agree on the melting, buttery, very juicy character and the high aromatic quality.
+Herefordshire Pomona: "yellowish white, very tender, buttery and melting, very juicy, rich, sweet, and delicately perfumed, with a sort of cinnamon flavour."
+Downing: "white, fine, melting, a little buttery, juicy, sweet, rich, slightly aromatic.
+Very good or best."
+Thomas: "white, fine, melting, with a sweet, rich, slightly aromatic flavor."
+Budd & Hansen: "white, fine-grained, melting, sweet, very good to best."
+Bunyard: "pale yellow, extremely melting and delicate, most deliciously flavoured."
+Hedrick: "tinged strongly with yellow, fine-grained near the outside but granular toward the core, melting, tender, buttery, very juicy, sweet and vinous, aromatic; quality very good to best."
+Kelway: "a magnificent fruity and juicy pear; working, very juicy, rich, highly perfumed, and excellent."
+Hedrick adds that "the quality is so good that the fruits of this variety are called by many the best of all pears."

 Season